 “A year ago tonight, I went to bed completely oblivious to the fact my world was about to radically change.
 When I got the call for a ‘9 to 11 month-old-boy’ who ended up actually being my 17-month-old sweetheart of a sidekick, I said yes to ‘a few weeks.’
 I was prepared for temporary.
-After all, I had agreed to being ‘just’ a foster mom.
+After all, I had agreed to be ‘just’ a foster mom.
 I had no intentions of permanency.
 I’m supposed to be the short-term shelter in the storm for someone in need of some love.

 An on-again, off-again foster mom for a few years, I had just said ‘no’ to the call just before this one.
 I didn’t have any concrete reason for saying no, and felt so guilty for it, but my gut said it just didn’t feel right.
 Maybe it was intuition, maybe just bad timing, or maybe the magnitude of taking on their particular traumas overwhelmed me for the moment.
 The next few nights I barely slept, worrying I had turned away children in need.
 A friend of mine gave me great advice, ‘Maybe your ‘no’ was the ‘yes’ somebody else had been genuinely ready to make.’
 (In fact, I later heard through the foster parent grapevine this was, in fact, the case, and this sibling set had ended up with some of the greatest foster parents I know.)